Asia Colloquia Papers

 The series aims to make available to wider audiences the content of selected lectures, seminars and other talks presented at YCAR.
-The first three Papers were launched at YCAR's Celebration of Publications on 27 September 2011.
-Further Papers will be launched throughout the academic year.
+The first three Papers were launched at YCAR's Celebration of Publications in September 2011.

 "Taiwan and Changing Global Order: Perspectives from the 2012 Young Leaders Delegation”

 This special issue of the Asia Colloquia Papers examines some of the diverse issues that confront Taiwan in the context of changing global and Asia-Pacific regional order.
 The papers, written by senior students who participated in a May 2012 study trip to Taiwan, look at such topics as the role of education in indigenous peoples’ self-determination in Taiwan and Canada; evolving China-Taiwan relations and their multiple implications; changing migration patterns in

 Taiwan in the context of contemporary globalization; and new developments in Taiwan’s role as an aid donor in Africa.
 The students presented their papers to Taiwan audiences during a study tour as part of the Young Leaders Delegation programme sponsored by the Ministry of Foreign Affairs of Taiwan, the Republic of China.
 The Young Leaders Delegation programme aims to introduce senior university students from abroad to contemporary Taiwan and its complex challenges.

 "Other Diplomacies” and the Making of Canada-Asian Relations: An Interdisciplinary Conversation”